Atlas3T/catalyst-network-simulation/README.md

 All of these simulations aim to allow the demonstration of the optimum parameters to be chosen when deploying the consensus mechanism demonstrated at [Insert link to Catalyst Consensus Paper].
 We also demonstrate the accepted malicious node levels ($O$) that can be allowed in our network without fear of negative concequence for the network.
 Message propagation and latency times

+### Security from 51% attack.
+We focus on the parameters of the Catalyst consensus mechanism and how these parameters influence our vulnerability to a 51% attack from a malicious entity.
+The

 ## Code style

 ## Screenshots